ProtonLights/design/overview.md

     - Multiple outputs to one channel.
     - Splitting sequences that overlap.
     - Deleting DMX data unintentionally.
+  - Use simple and easily understood storage format for files.

-## DMX Execution requirements
+## Show Execution requirements

 - Send DMX data over Enttec USB DMX Pro protocol.
 - Output DMX data and play music simultaneously.
   - Music and DMX must always be within 50 ms of each other.
   - Adjustable delay of either music or DMX to keep in time.
 - Play, pause, and seek into a sequence.
-- Queue multiple sequences into an ordered playlist.
 - Play sequences in order with appropriate timing and fades in/out.
   - Play arbitrary sequences in a playlist.
-- Execute simple commands
+- Execute commands.
-  - All on/off.
-  - Turn on 1 channel
-    - Turn on block of channels.
-  - Turn on 1 output
-    - Turn on block of outputs.
-  - Turn on 1 element.
-    - Turn on multiple elements.
-  - Turn on arbitrary set of channels, outputs, and elements.
 - Stability
-  - Ensure only one sequence executes at a time.
+  - Ensure only one sequence or command executes at a time.
   - Tolerate loss of output port.
-- Use a simple and easily understood storage format.
+- Use a simple and easily understood storage format for binary data storage.